 The Heart Rhythm Society is the international leader in science, education, and advocacy for cardiac arrhythmia professionals and patients — representing professionals in over 70 countries worldwide.

 Education and Events

 Heart Rhythm Society education provides premier education courses related to cardiac electrophysiology for both physicians and allied professionals.
 The Society's certified professional education courses awarding CME/CE credits are known for their comprehensive content and internationally-recognized faculty members.

 More than 14 million Americans are currently living with heart rhythm disorders, the primary cause of heart disease-related disability and death.
-The Heart Rhythm Society (HRS) is the preeminent organization for promoting research to end death and suffering from heart rhythm disorders.
+HRS is the preeminent organization for promoting research to end death and suffering from heart rhythm disorders.